wultra/powerauth-webflow/docs/Off-line-Signatures-QR-Code.md

 #### 1.2.
 Fetch Data For Offline Signatures

-Call PowerAuth SOAP method to create personalized offline signature payload.
+Now, you need to prepare the data for the QR code display.
+Call the PowerAuth SOAP method to create a personalized offline signature payload.
 The SOAP method `createPersonalizedOfflineSignaturePayload` requires two parameters:

 - `activationId` - ID of the activation of mobile device
 - `data` - data constructed in step 1

-The SOAP method is documented in [PowerAuth documentation](https://github.com/wultra/powerauth-server/blob/develop/docs/SOAP-Service-Methods.md#method-createpersonalizedofflinesignaturepayload).
+The SOAP method is documented in the [PowerAuth documentation](https://github.com/wultra/powerauth-server/blob/develop/docs/SOAP-Service-Methods.md#method-createpersonalizedofflinesignaturepayload).

-The response from SOAP method `createPersonalizedOfflineSignaturePayload` contains:
+In the response from the SOAP method `createPersonalizedOfflineSignaturePayload`, you will receive:

-- Data required to display the QR code in field `offlineData`
+- `offlineData` - The exact data to be displayed inside the QR code.
-- Random cryptographic nonce.
+- `nonce` - A random cryptographic nonce.

-The format of `offlineData` is following:
+The format of the `offlineData` is the following:

 ```
 {DATA}\n{NONCE_B64}\n{KEY_SERVER_PRIVATE_INDICATOR}{ECDSA_SIGNATURE}
 ```

-The `nonce` field is available separately in response, so that the `nonce` can be used for signature verification as documented in [Offline Signatures](https://github.com/wultra/powerauth-server/blob/develop/docs/Offline-Signatures.md#verifying-offline-signatures).
+The `nonce` field is available separately in response, so that it can be used for signature verification later, as documented in [Offline Signatures](https://github.com/wultra/powerauth-server/blob/develop/docs/Offline-Signatures.md#verifying-offline-signatures).

 #### 1.3.
 Display Data To The User

-To display correct information in the web browser, generate the QR code from `offlineData`.
+To display QR code in the web browser, generate the QR code from `offlineData` you obtained in 1.2 (no changes to the data are needed).

 Code example in Java: